Hamid Algadri: Personal life

-Hamid was in the presiding board of PAI which was led by Hussein Alatas in 1942 when Hamid married Alatas' daughter, Zena.
-When they married, Hamid was 32 years old and Zena was just 18 years old.
+Hamid was in the presiding board of PAI which was led by Hussein Alatas in 1942.
+He later married his daughter, Zena, who was 18 at that time.
 They held their wedding in small town of Pasuruan, but because many delegates and member of PAI come to congratulate them, it raised suspicion of Japanese Kenpeitai that the event was thought as a covertly political activity and about to be cancelled, but later was let to continue.

 Hamid died of natural cause at Medistra hospital, Jakarta on January 25, 1998.
 He was buried in a simple ceremony led by then Minister of Foreign Affair Ali Alatas.

-Hamid and Zena had four children, namely Atika (the wife of Nono Anwar Makarim), Maher Algadri (a businessman of the Kodel group), Mrs. Adila Suwarno Soepeno and Sadik Algadri (an entrepreneur).
+His wife, Zena, died in 2020 at the age of 96.